Beijing – Xian – Luoyang – Dengfeng (Shaolin Temple) – Zhengzhou – Kaifeng – Nanjing – Hangzhou – Shanghai

 Free day to explore on your own.
-We recommend a tour of the Shanghai Museum and the Urban Planning Exhibition Center nearby.
+We recommend a tour of the Shanghai Museum and the People’s Square nearby.
 Shanghai Museum, a great place to explore on your own (audio guide available for a small fee), is frequently cited by visitors as one of the best of its kind in China with a treasure trove collected from around the country.
 You may also attend an exciting acrobatics show to end this grand tour on a high note.

 Day 19/Mon: Shanghai – Home City (B)

 Your tour ends this morning.
 Transfer to the airport at any time for your return flight.
 You will arrive home on the same day.

 |Xian||2||Sheraton Xian North City||luxury|